MaryAyobami/Udagram-Image-Filtering/README.md

-# Udagram Image Filtering Microservice
+# Udagram Image Filtering Application

-This project provides a Node.js-based microservice that allows users to filter images by applying simple filters.
+This project provides a Node.js-based application that allows users to filter images by applying simple filters.
 It is part of the Udacity Cloud Engineering Nanodegree and serves as an image-processing service for the Udagram cloud application.

 ## Features